 Table of ContentsHow to build TMS software from scratch?

 What is the Transportation Management System Software?

 A transportation management system (TMS) is a part of supply chain management (SCM) focused on transportation logistics.
 TMS enables interactions between an order management system (OMS) and distribution centre (DC) or a warehouse.

-This software helps suppliers keep track of shipments and keep in touch with the buyers.
+This software helps suppliers keep track of shipments, carrier management and keep in touch with the buyers.
 It is one of the most used systems in trading and logistics, bringing success to the trade deal.

 Transportation management solutions are an amazing option for many shippers as they offer scalable and flexible options as a part of their services.

 Trends in TMS

 Just like in any other industry, we can observe some emerging trends in TMS software.